oncoestimand/princ_strat_drug_dev/princ_strat_example.md

 # Purpose

 This document accompanies @bornkamp_20.
-The accompanying github repository is available [here](https://github.com/oncoestimand/princ_strat_drug_dev).
+The preprint is available [here](https://arxiv.org/abs/2008.05406) and the accompanying github repository is available [here](https://github.com/oncoestimand/princ_strat_drug_dev).
 It provides an implementation of different analysis methods for principal stratum estimands motivated by the principal ignorability assumption.
 In addition an idea for a sensitivity analysis is proposed.
 In this document we focus on a time-to-event endpoint as they are currently mostly performed